 Elevation: 7,690 ft

 This peak is the highest point in Shoshone County.
-See Dan Robbins’ trip report which covers this peak and several other north Idaho county high points.
+See Dan Robbins’ trip report which covers this peak and several other Northern Idaho county high points.
+USGS Illinois Peak

-It is 5.0 miles from Freezeout Summit to the top of the peak with a 1,500 foot elevation gain.
+It is 5.0 miles from Freezeout Pass to the top of the peak with 1,500 feet of elevation gain.

-Ken Jones provided the following directions: Leave Interstate 90 at Superior, MT (exit #47).
-On the southwest side of the freeway, take the frontage road headed east-southeast.
-In about 1-1/4 to 1-1/2 miles, an obvious road heads south up Cedar Creek canyon – this is Forest Road 320.
+Ken Jones provided the following directions: Leave I-90 at Superior, MT (Exit 47).
+On the southwest side of the freeway, take the frontage road headed ESE.
+In about 1-1/4 to 1-1/2 miles, an obvious road heads south up Cedar Creek Canyon.
+This is FSR-320.
 Take it.
-The pavement turns to gravel, but the road is good (passenger cars should have no trouble all the way to the trailhead).
-Keep left at a major fork with FR 7865 and follow FR 320 to a fork with FR 388 on the left (there’s a bridge here).
-Go left on FR 388, and follow it past a number of mines until it crests at Freezeout Pass and park.
+The pavement turns to gravel, but the road is good.
+Passenger cars should have no trouble making it all the way to the trailhead.
+Keep left at a major fork with FSR-7865 and follow FSR-320 to a fork with FSR-388 on the left.
+There is a bridge here.
+Go left onto FSR-388 and follow it past a number of mines until it crests at Freezeout Pass.
+Park here.

-At Freezeout Pass, on your right (west) you will find two roadways.
+At Freezeout Pass, you will find 2 roads on your right/west.
 One is moderately drive-able and heads onto a north-facing slope.
-The other goes right up the ridge, and is labeled as the Illinois Peak Trail.
-While it could possibly be driven for a distance, we chose to walk.
+The other goes directly up the ridge and is labeled as the Illinois Peak Trail.
+While it might be driven for a distance, we chose to walk it.
 Hike the old road through the woods.
-After a while it emerges onto a south-facing slope, and the well-traveled tread bears up and right, becoming a trail (the old road continues down, but is overgrown).
+After a while, it emerges onto a south-facing slope and the well-traveled tread bears up and right, becoming a trail.
+The old road continues down but is overgrown.
 Follow the trail to the summit of Illinois Peak, where you will find a register.

 Regions: Bitterroot Mountains->NORTHERN IDAHO

 Mountain Range: Bitterroot Mountains